mpaillacar/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MRes/PhD in Financial Economics
+    - course: PhD in Financial Economics
       institution: University College London
       year: 2022-
     - course: MA in Economics